 Texture understanding: This project investigates various aspects of texture understanding.
 In the representation side of things we have looked into the connection between classical orderless pooling representations (e.g., bag-of-words models) and deep architectures (e.g., CNNs).
-This led to a new class of deep architectures (e.g., Fisher vector CNNs, bilinear CNNs, etc.) that generalize better than prior architectures on classification tasks where texture cues are useful such as fine-grained species, material, and scene classification.
-Here is a recent talk by me on this topic presented at the manifold learning workshop at ICCV 2017.
+This led to a new class of deep architectures (e.g., Fisher vector CNNs, bilinear CNNs, etc.) that generalize better than prior architectures on tasks where texture cues are useful such as fine-grained species, material, and scene classification.
+Here is my recent talk at the manifold learning workshop at ICCV 2017.
 Below are links to individual projects.

 - Bilinear CNNs and their applications